 A 30-day plan you wrote yourself.

-A two-hour live workshop for owners, operators and consultants who want AI doing real work in their business by Friday.
-No theory parade.
-No generic ChatGPT demos.
-You leave with a thirty-day implementation plan, not a notebook full of prompts you will never open again.
+A live two-hour workshop for owners, operators and consultants who want AI actually doing work in the business by Friday.
+You leave with a written 30-day plan for your own business.
+No prep needed, you just turn up.

 “The owners getting real lift from AI right now are not the most technical.
 They are the most boringly disciplined about a handful of weekly habits.”